bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.getSignedOutputFileForKey(contentType, key)` - return signed url for a file to write cloud output file for specified key path.

-* `bp.uploadOutputFile(localPath)` - uploads a specified local file to the cloud output file.
+* `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.

 #### For output.type = `folder` containers